munkychop/bullet/README.md

     }

-    // Explicitly define a message string using the 'addEvent' method.
+    // Explicitly define a message string using the 'addEventName' method.

-    Bullet.addEvent('hello');
+    Bullet.addEventName('hello');

     // Within the 'on' method, reference the message that was explicitly added to the 'events' object.